Transform Lives & Our Community

 You can help end homelessness in your community today with a gift to WCCS.
 Thank you for your generosity and support.

-Learn more about the game-changing impact and legacy of lending your name to George’s Hideaway.
+Learn more about the game-changing impact and services we at WCCS look forward to providing.
 Phone Christy Davila at 707-823-1640 x391 or email christy.davila@westcountyservices.org.

-WCCS is uniquely positioned to manage GH and provide cost-effective and impactful responses to the main drivers and impacts of homelessness:
+WCCS is uniquely positioned to provide services at GH and provide cost-effective and impactful responses to the main drivers and impacts of homelessness: